 Every morning, we stuff our faces with the tasty continental breakfast that is served downstairs (coffee, tea, boiled eggs, yoghurt, blueberries, bread, sliced cheese, cold cuts, etc.).
 And two sweet doggies hanging out with and entertaining us during our meal makes this experience super special!
 We also chat with Manuela and Jeff, our hosts, and it turns out she’s from Germany, too, and Jeff and Sean went to the same high school in New Brunswick.
 What a small world we live in! 😁

-- In summer, you can book canoe tours, e.g. on the nearby Takhini and Yukon river, or all the way to Carmacks or Dawson City.
-Accommodation will either be at the Muktuk Lodge, or by the shore of a river.
-They also offer hikes at Kluane National Park or inside Ibex Valley.
+In Summer, you can book Canoe Tours, e.g. on the nearby Takhini and Yukon river, or all the way to Carmacks or Dawson City.
+Accommodation will either be at the Muktuk Guest Ranch, or by the shore of a river.
+They also offer Hiking Tours at Kluane National Park, Tombstone Territorial Park, or inside the Ibex Valley.

-- Coming fall, Muktuk Adventures offers ATV “dog sledding”, bikejoring (1 or 2 dogs pulling a fat bike) and canoe tours, and observing the northern lights from their deck or by the Takhini River.
+Coming Fall, Muktuk Adventures offers Bikejoring (1 or 2 dogs pulling a fat bike) and Canoe Tours, Yukon Fall Colour Tour, and the Northern Lights and Huskies Package, which include admiring the Northern Lights (Aurora Borealis) from their deck or by the Takhini River.
 Some packages include a visit to the Yukon Wildlife Preserve, where you can see animals living in Northern Canada (e.g. moose, lynx, bison, and caribou) in their natural environment.

-- In winter, it’s all about dog sledding, as this area gets tons of snow each year.
+In Winter, it’s all about Dog Sledding, as this area gets tons of snow each year.
 Some of the highlights include touring on the Yukon Quest Trail (where the annual race occurs) and the Dawson Overland Trail, which became famous during the Klondike Gold Rush at the end of the 19th century, and winter camping in Yukon’s backcountry!
-Some packages also include ice fishing, watching the northern lights, and visiting the Takhini Hot Springs.
+If you book one of these packages, you’ll also learn how to care for and harness the dogs, and you’ll be your own musher!
+Also, warm winter clothing will be provided by Muktuk Adventures.
+Some packages also include Ice Fishing, Snowmobiling, watching the Northern Lights, and visiting the Takhini Hot Springs.

 Muktuk Adventures started as a racing kennel, but since 2008, the company has specialized in recreational dog sledding.
 Soon after, they started adopting dogs, mostly from kennels and shelters in the Yukon or Alaska.
 Their gang is divided into working, non-working, and retired dogs, and it’s even possible to sponsor or adopt one (or more) of them!
 On their website, you can learn about some of the pups and their unique personalities, no matter which group they’re in.